kerberos-io/machinery/README.md

 ## Machinery

-The machinery, is a motion detection framework, that takes images from your USB-camera or PI cameraboard and makes some calculations to recognize changes/motion.
+The machinery, is a computer vision framework, that takes images from your USB camera, IP camera or PI cameraboard and makes some calculations to recognize changes/motion.
 When motion is detected several IO operations can be executed (save an image to disk, store information to a DB, trigger an GPIO pin, etc).
-This project is built for the Open Source community, thus maintenance and expansion was/is very important.
-Therefore the machinery is divided in four logical parts; more information can be found on the [documentation website](http://doc.kerberos.io).
+The machinery is divided in four logical parts; more information can be found on the [documentation website](http://doc.kerberos.io).

 Developers can easily add new:

 - Algorithms to detect motion, by using the OpenCV library.
-- Create new controllers/heuristics to validate if detection was real.
+- Create new heuristics to validate if detection was real.
 - Integrate support for other output devices (a NOSQL database, E-mail, GPIO, TCP server and other notification services)

 ##Installation